GioF71/upmpdcli-docker/README.md

 TIDAL_PLUGIN_BRANCH|If `TIDAL_DOWNLOAD_PLUGIN`, the branch indicated by this variable will be used.
 Must be specified if enabling `TIDAL_DOWNLOAD_PLUGIN`.
 Suggested branch name is `latest-tidal`
 TIDAL_FORCE_TIDALAPI_VERSION|If set, the specified version of tidalapi will be installed over the one included in the image.
 See note below.
 TIDAL_ENABLE_IMAGE_CACHING|If set to `yes`, you can enable caching of album and artist images.
 This can consume some disk space, so the default is `no`.
-QOBUZ_ENABLE|Set to `yes` to enable Qobuz support, defaults to `no` QOBUZ_TITLE|Set the title for Qobuz plugin, defaults to `Qobuz` QOBUZ_USERNAME|Your Qobuz account username
+TIDAL_ALLOW_FAVORITE_ACTIONS|Allow the creation of entries that can manipulate the favorites TIDAL_ALLOW_BOOKMARK_ACTIONS|Allow the creation of entries that can manipulate the bookmarks (local favorites) TIDAL_ALLOW_STATISTICS_ACTIONS|Allow the creation of entries that can remove entries from the playback statistics QOBUZ_ENABLE|Set to `yes` to enable Qobuz support, defaults to `no` QOBUZ_TITLE|Set the title for Qobuz plugin, defaults to `Qobuz` QOBUZ_USERNAME|Your Qobuz account username